-- School property (including private schools and preschools1); or
+- School property (including private and public schools and preschools);2 or

-- Property that is being used by a school for a school function or on a school bus.2
+- Property that is being used by a school for a school function or on a school bus.3

-- Are specifically authorized by a school board to carry a concealed firearm on school property;
+- Are specifically authorized by a school board or charter school administrative body to carry a concealed firearm in or on school property;

-- May legally possess a firearm possesses the firearm in a motor vehicle;
+- Possess a firearm in a motor vehicle;

 - Keep a firearm: